librosa/librosa/README.md

 librosa (0.x.x, /path/to/librosa)
 ```

-### Hints for OS X
+### Hints for OS X and Windows

 #### ffmpeg

 To fuel `audioread` with more audio-decoding power, you can install *ffmpeg* which
 ships with many audio decoders.
+(Note: if you are using the conda package for
+`audioread`, this will be done automatically.)

-You can use *homebrew* to install the programm by calling
+You can use *homebrew* to install the program by calling
 `brew install ffmpeg` or get a binary version from their website https://www.ffmpeg.org.

 Discussion